Photo by Unknown (prototype asset)

 Price: $500–3,000/villa/night | Location: Jl Kayu Cendana, Seminyak

-The Layar is the finest private villa complex in Seminyak — the extraordinary 22 private villas (each with a private pool, the extraordinary open-air living room, and the extraordinary full staff including a private chef and butler), the excellent La Lucciola restaurant (the most atmospheric beach restaurant in Seminyak), and the extraordinary beach access (the most direct beach access of any Seminyak hotel).
+The Layar is Seminyak’s premier private villa complex, with 22 villas each including a private pool, an open-air living room, and full staff — including a private chef and butler.
+La Lucciola, the on-site restaurant, is one of the district’s most atmospheric spots for a beachfront meal, and the villas offer more direct beach access than any comparable Seminyak property.

 The SLOW Hotel — Canggu Design